-An exception is an occasion, which happens during the execution of a program that disturbs the ordinary progression of the program’s directions.
+An exception is an occasion that happens during the execution of a program that disturbs the program’s directions’ ordinary progression.
 By and large, when a Python content experiences a circumstance that it cannot adapt to, it raises an exception.
 An exception is a Python object that speaks to a mistake.
-At the point when a Python content raises an exception, it should either deal with the exemption promptly else it ends and stops.
+When a Python content raises an exception, it should either deal with the exemption promptly else it ends and stops.

 How NotImplementedError Works in Python?

 Now we look at how these NotImplementedErrors or exceptions work in Python.